Exynos-8890/note6/readme.md

 Include:
 - Course: textbook, assignments/homework, projects.
 - Common: some high-frenquent used template.
 Only have LaTeX file until now, but I believe it is growing.
+- VScode setting: include the compile way of LaTeX, c, cpp.
 - Learning outfit: some technique topic I'm interested in.
 - and more learning and application materials.